openstack-archive/compute-hyperv/doc/source/install/install.rst

   configuration files are installed.
 By default, they are installed in:
   ``%ProgramFiles%\Cloudbase Solutions\OpenStack\Nova``
-* SKIPNOVACONF: Installs the MSI without doing any of the other actions: creating configuration files, services, vSwitches, OVS bridges, etc.
+* SKIPNOVACONF: Installs the MSI without doing any of the other actions: creating configuration files, services, vSwitches, etc.

 Example: